cially/cially/pangolin-setup.md

 <img width="1556" height="227" alt="{0B309AB9-71DF-4A4C-8229-67D3BF5FAA80}" src="https://github.com/user-attachments/assets/cfee9ec6-3980-49cd-b6c3-da153de62a7a" />

-5. Create a second new resource for `pocketbase` but with `pocketbase` your port is going to be 8090 and your hostname for this resource is `pocketbase`.
+5. Create a second new resource for `pocketbase` but with `pocketbase` and the port number of 8090 and your hostname for this resource is `pocketbase`.

 ### Extra hardening tips